kcl-lang/kcl-lang.io/blog/2024-02-05-lfx-guide/index.md

 **_KCL Website: [https://kcl-lang.io](https://kcl-lang.io)_**\
 **_KCL Github Repo: [https://github.com/kcl-lang](https://github.com/kcl-lang)_**

 For those interested in cloud-native, platform engineering,compiler, package management tools, and IDEs, we invite you to apply for the 2024 Spring Linux Foundation LFX Mentorship project.
+You can earn a minimum of $3000 for completing the project!
+Apply now!

 ## LFX Mentorship Project